grzegorzmazur/yacas/new_docs/book_of_algorithms/basic.rst

 task.
 Sometimes it is required to use particular coordinates or projections, to colorize the surface, to remove hidden lines and so on.
-We shall only be concerned with the task of obtaining the data for a plot from a given function of two variables $f(x,y)$.
+We shall only be concerned with the task of obtaining the data for a plot from a given function of two variables :math:`f(x,y)`.
 Specialized programs can take a text file with the data and let the user interactively produce a variety of surface plots.

-The currently implemented algorithm in the function {Plot3DS} is very similar to the adaptive plotting algorithm for two-dimensional plots.
-A given rectangular plotting region $a[1]<=x<=a[2]$, $b[1]<=y<=b[2]$ is subdivided to produce an equally spaced rectangular grid of points.
+The currently implemented algorithm in the function :func:`Plot3DS` is very similar to the adaptive plotting algorithm for two-dimensional plots.
+A given rectangular plotting region :math:`a_1\leq x\leq a_2`, :math:`b_1\leq y\leq b_2` is subdivided to produce an equally spaced rectangular grid of points.
 This is the initial grid which will be adaptively refined where necessary.
 The refinement algorithm will divide a given rectangle in four quarters if the available function values indicate that the function does not change smoothly enough on that rectangle.

 The criterion of a "smooth enough" change is very similar to the procedure outlined in the previous section.
 The change is "smooth